31 Crazy Tokyo Experiences

 We came to Japan for the specific goal of diving into the country’s legendary craziness.
 We had visions of pouty Lolitas posing in front of multi-story video screens, robots performing the Nutcracker, warehouse-scale electronic sushi emporiums, and Gozilla peeking over a skyscraper down upon the city’s legendary street culture.
 Did we find it?
 Absolutely, it’s everything we ever dreamt of and more.

-In coming days, we will be building the ultimate list of quirky, crazy, weird, wild and wonderful activities, a sort of must-do menu of kitschy Tokyo delights.
+Over time, we have been building the ultimate list of quirky, crazy, weird, wild and wonderful activities, a sort of must-do menu of fun and kitschy Tokyo delights.
 Hai, dozo!

 Buy a bonnet for your cat